centreon/centreon-documentation/versioned_docs/version-20.10/monitoring/discovery/administration.md

 ### Distributed architecture

-The hosts and services discoveries both rely on Gorgone to perform discoveries on both Central and Remote Servers or Pollers.
+The hosts and services discoveries both rely on Gorgone to perform discoveries on both Central and Remote Server or Pollers.

 > It is necessary to have a ZMQ communication between the Central server and a
 > Remote Server to perform a discovery on a Poller attached to this Remote
 > Server.
 >
-> Look at the section presenting the different [communication
+> Look at the section presenting the differente [communication
 > types](../monitoring-servers/communications) to know more.

 ### Service Discovery scheduled job